 To reset a trip meter, display it and then press and hold the Select/Reset button until the number resets to "0.0".

-6-cylinder models Both trip meters will reset if the vehicle's battery goes dead or is disconnected.
+Both trip meters will reset if the vehicle's battery goes dead or is disconnected.

 Temperature Gauge